-- All costs relating to appointments not kept or cancelled by a member. - Any other medical costs referred to as exclusions by the Committee. - Cosmetic procedures, including treatment for obesity. - Costs related to legal fees arising out of overdue medical accounts. - Dangerous sport and activities, e.g. speed contest.
-Subject to PMBs. - Elective, non-medically justifiable treatment. - Executive medical examinations. - Holidays for recuperative purposes. - Injuries arising out of riots, unrest, etc. Subject to PMBs. - Injury caused by alcohol or drug abuse.
-Subject to PMBs. - Insurance or physical fitness examinations. - Laser refractive eye surgery. - Medical costs in excess of defined limits.
-Subject to PMBs. - Medical costs that can be recovered from a third party. - Participation in medical research/trials. - Patent, proprietary medication and bandages, patent food preparations and domestic/biochemical remedies.
-Subject to PMBs. - Sunglasses. - Tonic and mineral supplements.
-Subject to PMBs. - Treatment of infertility and artificial insemination.
-Subject to PMBs. - Wilful, self-inflicted injury.
-Subject to PMBs.
+- All costs relating to appointments not kept or cancelled by a member. - · Any other medical costs referred to as exclusions by the Benefits Committee. - · Cosmetic procedures, including treatment for obesity. - Costs related to legal fees arising out of overdue medical accounts. - Dangerous sport and activities, e.g. racing contest\. - Elective, non-medically justifiable treatment. - · Executive medical examinations. - · Holidays for recuperative purposes. - Injuries arising out of riots, unrest, etc\. - Injury caused by alcohol or drug abuse\. - · Insurance or physical fitness examinations. - · Laser refractive eye surgery. - · Medical costs in excess of defined limits\. - · Medical costs that can be recovered from a third party. - · Participation in medical research/trials. - Patent, proprietary medication and bandages, patent food preparations and domestic/biochemical remedies\. - · Sunglasses. - Fertility treatment and artificial insemination\. - Wilful, self-inflicted injury\. - \ Subject to prescribed minimum benefits (PMBs)

-🕒 Underwriting
+Underwriting

-Waiting periods and exclusions are categorised under the broader definition of underwriting and are measures prescribed by law, the Medical Schemes Act 131 of 1998, which allow medical schemes to protect their financial wellbeing.
+Waiting periods and exclusions are categorised under the broader definition of underwriting and are measures prescribed by law, particularly the Medical Schemes Act 131 of 1998, which allow medical schemes to protect their financial wellbeing.
 All medical schemes may apply certain underwriting policies to new members.
 Risk underwriting refers to the risk factors of members, such as their average age, the pensioner ratio, as well as the number of chronic medication users in the group.
 Once this information has been determined, the Scheme applies underwriting criteria to the group with regard to new applicants.